loganblackstad/loganblackstad.github.io/_posts/2018-12-12-Jekyll-Markdown-Quick-Reference.md

 ---

-Jekyll Markdown Quick Reference
+Let's see how `markdown` is rendered in `HTML`.

-The raw markdown is displayed in the window below:
+First, let's take a look at some raw markdown(displayed in the window below).
+Then we can compare it to the HTML output rendered under it.

 ```markdown
 This is a demo of some styled elements: